seanpatel15/CS128HonorsProject/README.md

 # CS128HonorsProject
 This is the CS128 Honors project in Rust.
-Our group is Sean Patel and Shrest Das.
-We are planning (not finalized) on building ____.
+Our group is Sean Patel, Shrest Das, and Harsheet Bansal.
+We are planning on building ____.